Tricorne-Games/pyGameFrame/README.txt

 splash.png - A sample graphic to demonstrate the use of a splash screen.
 This is an optional component and can be disabled in the game.py file.

 uevents.py - A module containing a dictionary of all user-defined events.
 Create your own here following the same model as 'Test' and 'Tick'.

+server.py - A rudimentary socket server to test with.
+NOT SECURE - USE AT YOUR OWN RISK!

+client.py - A rudimentary client for the socket server.
+NOT SECURE - USE AT YOUR OWN RISK!